RoBorregos/home2/docs/setup-vscode.md

 - ROS2 installed
 - Visual Studio Code installed
 - Python and C++ extensions installed in vscode
+- At least one previous build of the workspace
 - Using the next cmake instructions in the CMakeLists.txt file

 ``` cmake